vatesfr/xen-orchestra/docs/docs/backup_reports.md

 - Username: Your Office 365 email
 - Password: Your Office 365 password

-:::danger
+:::warning
-Microsoft will permanently disable basic authentication soon.
+Microsoft will permanently disable basic authentication between March 1 and April 30, 2026.
+After this date, your email notifications will stop working
 :::

 #### Other SMTP Providers